shekharsorot/aks-labs-fork/workshops/getting-started-with-aks/workshop.md

 The objectives of this workshop are to:

+- Get familiar with AKS Presets in the Azure Portal
+- Deploy an AKS Automatic cluster
-- Introduce you to the basics of Kubernetes and `kubectl`
+- Connect to the AKS cluster and deploy applications
-- Deploy an application to Azure Kubernetes Service
-- Securing application secrets using Azure Key Vault
-- Persisting application data using Azure Disk Storage
+- Implement resiliency in your application using Kubernetes Deployments
-- Exposing applications using the Istio Ingress Gateway
+- Scale your cluster and application
-- Monitoring applications using Azure Monitor and the Prometheus/Grafana stack
+- Monitor your cluster and application
-- Scaling applications using KEDA

 ## Prerequisites